Last Updated on April 24, 2023

 For years, both Kill Devil Hills and Dayton, Ohio, the brothers’ native city, fought to be recognized as the birth of flight.

-Becoming Wright Brothers National Memorial
+When Was the Wright Brothers Memorial Built?

 In 1927, President Calvin Coolidge signed a bill allowing the Wright Brothers National Memorial to be built in Kill Devil Hills.